 College Choice Score: 33.23

 Illinois Institute of Technology’s Stuart School of Business was established in 1969.
 Stuart offers the Full-Time Master of Business Administration and the Accelerated Master of Business Administration.
 MBA students at Stuart are cultivated in an environment where technology is central.
 This is important because technology is critical in the business industry.

 Stuart’s Full-Time MBA is comprised of 11 core courses and five elective/concentration courses.
-The school offers classes like “Business Innovation in the Next Economy,” “Emerging Issues in the Global Business Environment,” and “Creating and Financing New Technology Ventures.”
-There are also global courses that help MBA students think outside of the box like “Understanding China,” and “Business Study Mission to China.”
+This curriculum also incorporates numerous global business courses that help MBA students think outside of the box.
+Highlight courses here include:

 IIT Stuart connects its MBA students to industry professionals through events, student projects, faculty research partnerships and recruiting opportunities.
 Students can research with faculty as they work with companies and corporations.
 Stuart business faculty collaborate with industry partners through four of the school’s research and academic centers.

 National Louis University is a private nonprofit institution founded in 1886.
 The school is located in downtown Chicago.
 NLU’s College of Professional Studies and Advancement offers the MBA, the MBA in Entrepreneurship, and the MBA in Nonprofit Management.